 Pharmacy sales have been growing, and we believe will continue to grow, at a faster pace than front store sales.
-Pharmacy sales represented 67.6% of total sales in 2002, compared to 66.1% in 2001 and 62.7% in 2000.
+Pharmacy sales represented 68.8% of total sales in 2003, compared to 67.6% in 2002 and 66.1% in 2001.
 We believe that our pharmacy operations will continue to represent a critical part of our business due to our ability to attract and retain managed care customers, favorable industry trends (an aging American population consuming a greater number of prescription drugs, pharmaceuticals being used more often as the first line of defense for managing illness and the introduction and direct to consumer marketing of new drugs) and our on-going program of purchasing customer lists from independent pharmacies.
 We believe our pharmacy success results from our investment in people and technology.
-Given the nature of prescriptions, people want their prescriptions filled fast by professional pharmacists using the latest tools and technology.
-Our continual investment in technology such as our Excellence in Pharmacy Innovation and Care (EPIC) system, our touch-tone telephone reorder system, Rapid RefillTM, and our online business, CVS.com, is driven by this belief.
+Given the nature of prescriptions, people want their prescriptions filled quickly and accurately by professional pharmacists using the latest tools and technology.
+During 2003, we introduced our Pharmacy Service Initiative (PSI).
+This initiative ensures that customers who bring in prescriptions are greeted by a pharmacy technician who verifies insurance, medication availability and refill authorizations at the point of drop-off, resolving potential problems that could delay a prescription being filled.
+Further evidencing this belief is our continual investment in technology such as our Excellence in Pharmacy Innovation and Care (EPIC) system, our touch-tone telephone reorder system, Rapid Refähld our online business, CVS.com.

 Front store sales should continue to benefit from our strategy to be the first to market with new and unique products and services, using innovative marketing and adjusting our mix of merchandise to match customer needs and preferences.
-A key component of this strategy is our ExtraCare® card program, which is helping us to continue to build our loyal customer base.
-With 33 million members, ExtraCare is one of the largest and most successful retail loyalty programs in the United States.
-ExtraCare allows us to balance our marketing efforts so we can reward our best customers by providing them automatic sale prices, customized coupons, ExtraBucksTM rewards and more.
-Another component of our front store strategy is our unique product offerings which include a full range of high-quality private label products that are only available through CVS.
-We currently carry over 1,500 CVS brand products, which accounted for approximately 12% of our front store sales during 2002.
-Due to the success of our private label program, we continue to assess opportunities to expand our range of private label product offerings such as our CVS Brand® and Gold Emblem® lines.
+A key component of this strategy is our

+ExtraCare® card program, which is helping us to continue to build our loyal customer base.
+With 44 million members as of January 3, 2004, ExtraCare is one of the largest and most successful retail loyalty programs in the United States.
+ExtraCare allows us to balance our marketing efforts so we can reward our best customers by providing them automatic sale prices, customized coupons, ExtraBucks rewards and more.
+Another component of our front store strategy is our unique product offerings, which include a full range of high-quality private label products that are only available through CVS.
+We currently carry over 1,500 CVS brand products, which accounted for approximately 11% of our front store sales during 2003.
+In addition, CVS offers a unique front store focus on cosmetics, health and beauty by being a U.S. distributor of several European cosmetics and skin care lines, including Lumene®, Avene® and Vichy®.